Setting up a web application in the cloud is always fun and exciting.

-I am using AWS application load balancer and Nginx as a web server.
-After making live, I went to see the access.log and noticed all requests were marked as coming from internal (load balancer) IP.
+I am using the AWS application load balancer and Nginx as a web server.
+After making life, I went to see the access.log and noticed all requests were marked as coming from internal (load balancer) IP.

-This is something not good if you want to analyze your web server logs for visitor location.
+This is not good if you want to analyze your web server logs for visitor locations.
 I realized that I am missing or need to do some configuration changes to restore the client IP.

 Are you in the same situation as I was?

 Well, here is how you can get the client IP in your Nginx access logs.

 Getting Visitor IP from AWS or Google Cloud LB

 - Go to the path where it’s installed (default location /etc/nginx)